Marriage Counseling Questions

 With an Early Career Clinician: $50-$95

-Our newest team members, Rachel Harder, M.A., LMFT-C, Anastacia Sams, M.A., LMFT-C, Seth Bender, M.A., LMFTC, Brogan Crosby, M.S., LMFTC, and Zachary Gaiter, M.A., LPCC are able to offer you high quality counseling and coaching at very affordable rates.
+Our newest team members, Rachel Harder, M.A., LMFT-C, Anastacia Sams, M.A., LMFT-C, Seth Bender, M.A., LMFTC, and Brogan Crosby, M.S., LMFTC are able to offer you high quality counseling and coaching at very affordable rates.
 All have master’s degrees in counseling psychology from the University of Colorado – Denver, at least 750 client contact hours under their belt, and are working towards licensure under the supervision of Dr. Lisa Marie Bobby or Jessica Small.
 They participate in a biweekly case-consultation group with Dr. Lisa Marie Bobby.

 With a Doctoral Level Clinician: $150